Nokia: Alcatel Mobile

 Alcatel Mobile is a mobile phone brand owned by Nokia since 2016.
 It has been licensed since 2005 to Chinese company TCL when it was under the ownership of Alcatel (later Alcatel-Lucent) in a contract until 2024.

 HMD Global

 HMD Global is a mobile phone company based in Espoo, Finland.
 The Nokia brand has been licensed by former Nokia employees who founded HMD Global and introduced Nokia-branded Android-based devices to the market in 2017.
 Initially, Nokia had no investment in the company but retained some input in the development of its devices.

 Nokia has 10.10% ownership in HMD Global after investing alongside Qualcomm and Google in 2020.
-In the 2020 financial report, FIH Mobile disclosed they have a 14.38% ownership in HMD Global.
+In the 2020 financial report, FIH Mobile disclosed it has a 14.38% ownership in HMD Global.
 Finnish Nokia owns 10.10% of HMD Global, while other investors include Google, Qualcomm, and others with an undisclosed share in HMD.